mkdocs/mkdocs/docs/user-guide/styling-your-docs.md

 A clone of the default theme used by the [Read the Docs] service.
 This theme only supports features in its parent theme and does not support any MkDocs [theme configuration options] in addition to the defaults.
+Like its parent theme, only two levels are supported in the navigation.

 ![ReadTheDocs](http://docs.readthedocs.io/en/latest/_images/screen_mobile.png)